Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Nhân dânBáo Nhân dân09/12/2025

-Mr. Dominic Scriven shared at VLCA 2025.
+Dominic Scriven shared his thoughts at VLCA 2025.
 (Photo: Le Toan)

-Mr. Dominic Scriven shared at VLCA 2025.
+Dominic Scriven shared his thoughts at VLCA 2025.
 (Photo: Le Toan)

 2.png

-Dragon Capital Chairman Dominic Scriven
+Chairman of Dragon Capital Dominic Scriven

-In particular, FDI capital flows have begun to appear in other sectors such as real estate, instead of industry and manufacturing as before.
+In particular, FDI flows have begun to appear in other sectors such as real estate, instead of industry and manufacturing as before.

 3.png